A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 The parameter $\RTT_r(F)$ asks what density one needs to force quasiperfect $F$-tilings in graphs $G$ with $\alpha_r(G)=o(n)$.
-In this way, establishing the value of this parameter encompasses many previously studied questions, again by noting that when $\eta>\tfrac{1}{2}$ and $n\in k \N$, quasiperfect tilings reduce to perfect tilings.
-Indeed Problem \ref{p extremal} can be thought of as the study of \footnote{Note that $\alpha_1(G)=0$ for every graph $G$ and so the independence condition becomes obsolete when looking at $\RTT_1$.
-The problem then reduces to finding extremal minimum degree thresholds.} $\RTT_1(F)$ whilst Problems \ref{p1} and \ref{p2} coincide with finding $\RTT_r(F)$ when $\RTT_r(F)\ge \tfrac{1}{2}$.
-Moreover Theorem \ref{thm:almostk3} can be read as saying that $\RTT_2(K_3)=\tfrac{1}{3}$.
+In this way, establishing the value of this parameter encompasses many previously studied questions.
+Indeed Problem \ref{p extremal} can be thought of as the study of $\RTT_1(F)$ as $\alpha_1(G)=0$ for every graph $G$ and so the independence condition becomes obsolete when looking at $\RTT_1$.
+The problem then reduces to finding extremal minimum degree thresholds, again by noting that when $\eta>\tfrac{1}{2}$ and $n\in k \N$, quasiperfect tilings reduce to perfect tilings.
+Moreover, Problems \ref{p1} and \ref{p2} coincide with finding $\RTT_r(F)$ when $\RTT_r(F)\ge \tfrac{1}{2}$.
+Finally Theorem \ref{thm:almostk3} can be read as saying that $\RTT_2(K_3)=\tfrac{1}{3}$.
 We propose a systematic study of the parameter $\RTT_r(F)$.